hermangroup/docs/masternodes/setup.rst

    - IPFS Required: Yes
    - IPv4 and IPv6 address required

-Choose either the directions for the Vote Masternode or the Content Distribution Masternode.
+Choose either the directions for the Vote Masternode or the Content Distribution Masternode below.

 .. _vps-setup: